arineng/jcrvalidator/README.md

 ### More Information on JCR

 More information on JCR can be found at [json-content-rules.org](http://json-content-rules.org/).
-The current published specification is an IETF Internet Draft (I-D) versioned as -06, which is now out of date and incompatible with this software.
-This software closely tracks the -07 version, which can be found [here](https://raw.githubusercontent.com/arineng/jcr/07/draft-newton-json-content-rules.txt)
+The current published specification is an IETF Internet Draft (I-D) versioned as -09, This software closely tracks the -09 version, which can be found [here](https://raw.githubusercontent.com/arineng/jcr/09/draft-newton-json-content-rules-09.txt)

 ## Version History